 Squats with bands

-Bands are great for strengthening muscles, as we force them to provide an external resistance.
+These types of squats with bands are great for strengthening muscles, as we force them to provide an external resistance.
 To do this, you have to place it between your legs and spread them apart until you start to feel tension on the outside of your thighs.
 After that, you can perform the squat normally, either with or without weights.

-Be careful with this technique because there is a catch.
+In this type of squat you have to be careful with this technique because there is a catch.
 When you place the band and spread your legs a little apart, you may not feel any difficulty.
 However, your muscles will tighten as the seconds pass in a fairly rapid process.
 Therefore, it is best to determine which stretch is good before you start descending.

 Squats with electrostimulation